znsio/specmatic-python-extensions/README.md

      If you are able to get the app started using uvicorn, it will work with specmatic too.

 ## Sample Projects
-- [Click here](https://specmatic.in/documentation/service_virtualization_tutorial.html) to learn more about stubbing/service virtualization.
 - [Check out the Specmatic Order BFF Python repo](https://github.com/znsio/specmatic-order-bff-python/) to see more examples of how to use specmatic with a Flask app.
 - [Check out the Specmatic Order BFF Python Sanic repo](https://github.com/znsio/specmatic-order-bff-python-sanic/) to see more examples of how to use specmatic with a Sanic app.
 - [Check out the Specmatic Order API Python repo](https://github.com/znsio/specmatic-order-api-python/) to see an examples of how to just run tests without using a stub.